filip43/Blog/README.md

 ## The solution

-Once we had narrowed down the problem, coming up with the solution was much easier.
-We decided we would bring [Microsoft's Narrator image description generation](https://mspoweruser.com/windows-10s-narrator-can-now-automatically-write-photo-captions/), found only in Windows 10, to everyone regardless of device.
+Once we had narrowed down the problem coming up with the solution was much easier.
+We decided we would bring automatic "alt-tag" generation to everyone on the internet, regardless of device.

 By using a Chrome extension we could scan through every element on the page looking for images lacking an "alt tag".
 For each image where the "alt tag" was missing, we would send the image URL to an Azure cloud function.
 The cloud function would check if we already had the "alt tag" saved and if so return it.
 If not, we would use the Microsoft's Cognitive Services Vision API to perform object recognition and generate the description to be added as the "alt tag".